dzenbot/DZNEmptyDataSet/README.md

 ```

-## Sample project
+## Sample projects

 #### Applications
-This sample project replicates several popular application's empty datasets (~20) with their exact content and appearance, such as Airbnb, Dropbox, Facebook, Foursquare, and many others.
-Use this project for understanding how easy and flexible it is to customize the appearance of your empty datasets.
+This project replicates several popular application's empty datasets (~20) with their exact content and appearance, such as Airbnb, Dropbox, Facebook, Foursquare, and many others.
+See how easy and flexible it is to customize the appearance of your empty datasets.

 #### Countries
-This other sample project shows a list of the world countries.
+This project shows a list of the world countries.
 By searching, it autocompletes and when no content is matched, a simple empty dataset is shown.
-Use this project for understanding better the interaction between the UITableViewDataSource and the DZNTableDataSetSource protocols.
+See how to interact between the UITableViewDataSource and the DZNEmptyDataSetSource protocols.

+#### Colors
+This project is an example of how this library also works with UICollectionView.

 ## Collaboration
-I tried to build an easy to use API, while beeing flexible enough for multiple variations, but I'm sure there are ways of improving and adding more features, so feel free to collaborate with ideas, issues and/or pull requests.
+Feel free to collaborate with ideas, issues and/or pull requests.

 ## License